Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: More Details

 \subsection{In-batch Negative Training}

-We change the batch size and show the results in Figure \ref{fig:param_analysis}(d).
-It can be observed that increasing batch size contributes to good performance.
-Moreover, we have the observation that models may fail to diverge with a small batch size.
+We change the batch size and show the results in Figure \ref{fig:batch_analysis}.
+It can be observed that increasing batch size contributes to better performance.
+Moreover, we have the observation that models may fail to diverge with small batch sizes.
 Due to the limitation of computation resources, we set the batch size as 64 for our training.